neurodevs/.github/profile/README.md

 The ecosystem is built on Node.js and TypeScript for their strengths in long-running, event-driven, and cross-platform systems.
 This allows the same code to run consistently across desktops, servers, embedded systems, and constrained environments, while integrating cleanly with native libraries and external tools written in languages such as C++ and Python.

-The tools focus on reliability in the data acquisition and transport layers, supporting basic real-time signal processing while delegating heavier analysis to external applications via Lab Streaming Layer (LSL) or WebSockets.
+The tools focus on data acquisition and transport layers, supporting basic real-time signal processing while delegating heavier analysis to external applications via Lab Streaming Layer (LSL) or WebSockets.
 Typical workflows include applications written in Python, MATLAB, or C++, running either locally on the same network via LSL or remotely over HTTP(S) via WebSockets.

 Wherever possible, this reliability is abstracted into the system itself rather than imposed on its users.